Pramoth-J/ServiceNow_Metrics/README.md

 - Title of the report, Logo and the Last updated date which denotes the latest refresh date of the report
 - Buttons to help page navigate the user to SLA and Userwise detailed tabs
-- Slicers to filter the data by Sys_id, Month and
+- Slicers to filter the data by Sys_id, Month and User name
 - Card visuals that provides information on total tickets raised along with individual count of tickets by their class name
 - Card visuals to indicate the SLA responses and resolutions that is within or beyond the SLA
 - Doughnut chart is used to show the distribution of tickets by priority ( Moderate, High, Low, Critical)
 - Stacked Column chart to compare the tickets with its status categories ( Open, closed, ...)
-- Visual to indicate the aging of the open incidents and categorized into
+- Visual to indicate the aging of the open incidents and categorized into days
-- Visual to indicate the business duration ( Time taken for a ticket to be closed ) and categorized as
+- Visual to indicate the business duration ( Time taken for a ticket to be closed ) and categorized as hours
 - Line chart to indicate the 12 Month Trend for tickets raised

 2) SLA Page

 ![Image](https://github.com/user-attachments/assets/db7dca44-6341-4e68-bd2f-8657fb2661c7)
-- Slicers to filter the data by Sys_id, Month and
+- Slicers to filter the data by Sys_id, Month and User name
 - Back Button to help the user nagivate to previous page (Summary Page)
 - Card visuals to indicate the SLA responses and resolutions that is within or beyond the SLA, (%) of SLA within or beyond SLA is also calculated
 - Stacked Column chart to distribute the Responses and Resolution SLA's with its Priority Status ( Moderate, High, Low, Critical)